 Goodbye to St Cuthbert’s

 A service of thanksgiving and communion was held on Saturday 1 June 2019 to mark the closure of St Cuthbert’s as a place of worship.
+The building has now been sold and a new meeting place is planned at Knightlow Primary School in Stretton in the near future.

 St. Cuthbert’s is situated at the crossroads of the Fosse Way, the Leamington Road and the Oxford Road.
 It has a relatively small in population (382 in 2001).
 The village contains areas of both social housing and private housing, with the main group of houses being near the church.
 There is a further area row of houses about 250 yards north of the village alongside the Oxford Road.
 These houses were built to serve the Princethorpe Priory and College.
 There are some older families in the village but most residents commute to and from the nearby towns with few working in agriculture.